ACADEMIC YEAR RESEARCH GRANTS (AYURG)

 Drafting Appendices

-All AYURG applications will require a budget.
+All AYURG applications will require a budget and a works cited page.
+It is recommended by the committee that you name on your Works Cited list what citation style you are using.
 The inclusion of other kinds of appendices listed below will depend on your particular project.
 Works cited and appendices do not count towards the two page grant limit.
 However, all components of your grant application will ultimately be uploaded to the application portal as a single PDF.

 Budget